GauiStori/gpib/README.txt

 Send comments, questions and suggestions to to the linux-gpib mailing list at linux-gpib-general@lists.sourceforge.net

-Release Notes for linux-gpib-4.3.5
+Release Notes for linux-gpib-4.3.6
 ----------------------------------

-Changes since the linux-gpib-4.3.4 release
+Changes since the linux-gpib-4.3.5 release

-	Add board support to ibask for IbaBNA option

-	Improvements to findlisteners.c

-	Fixes for python3.10 from mika

-	Optionally suppress printing error messages in ibfind() by setting IB_NO_ERROR environment variable.

-	Add support for pci version of fmh_gpib_core

-	New and improved interrupt driven version of gpib_bitbang driver for RPi gpios from Marcello Carla'
+	Major rework of gpib_bitbang driver for RPi gpios with fix for lost edge interrupts on BCM2835 peripheral chip from Marcello Carla'.

+	Fix to avoid async IO race conditions in ni_usb_gpib.

+	Fix for unaddressed writes blocking in agilent_82350b with the accelerated interface.

-	See ChangeLog since [r1962] for bug fixes and other changes.
+	See ChangeLog since [r2031] for bug fixes and other changes.

 Note: If you have any pre 4.3.0 gpib udev rules files in
       /etc/udev/rules.d/ please remove them before installing
-      linux-gpib-user-4.3.5.
+      linux-gpib-user-4.3.6.

       The files to remove are:
 	   99-agilent_82357a.rules